 Tests for chronic pancreatitis include those of acute pancreatitis, along with:

-- stool (poo) tests - to detect abnormal levels of fat the stool sample
+- stool (poo) tests — to detect abnormal levels of fat (which would mean you’re not absorbing nutrients properly)